nguyenngoclongdev/vs-asdf/README.md

 `asdf` is an extension for version management, powered by [asdf-vm](https://asdf-vm.com/guide/introduction.html).
 Manage each of your project runtimes with a single CLI tool and command interface.

 The source code is not open source.
-You can report any Bugs Or Feature requests here.
+You can report any bugs or feature requests here.

 If you find this extension useful for your projects, please consider supporting me by [Buy Me a Coffee](https://ko-fi.com/D1D2LBPX9).
 It's a great way to help me maintain and improve this tool in the future.
 Your support is truly appreciated!